gost-dom/project-harmony/README.md

 The general setup replaces the `Authenticator` component with a mocked instance supplied by the test.

-Each test case sets up the specific expectations on the mock,
+Each test case sets up the specific expectations on the mock, and programmed result; in this case an `ErrBadCredentials` error result.